You may not have realized it, or you may need to be

 Now most people would say parents are the primary role models for their

-children, but in the book "The Question Behind the Question" (amazon),
+children, but in the book "The Question Behind the Question" by John

 our lives.
-It does affirm that parents tend to be the primary role models for
+He does affirm that parents tend to be the primary role models for

 "No matter what our role, someone is watching and emulating our